 Crossfit and Steroids

-CROSSFIT’s ANTI-DOPING PROGRAMME
+CROSSFIT’S ANTI-DOPING PROGRAMME

 CrossFit Inc has announced new and tightened testing procedures prior to the 2019 WorldCross Games, which start in Hong Kong at the end of July.
 CrossFit has partnered with Drug-Free Sports U.S., which analyzes for the NFL, NBA and 300 other elite sports and athletic organizations, to administer its testing program.
-It should be an interesting test of their ability to control the persistent use of steroids at their Annual CrossFit event.
+It should be an interesting test of their ability to control the persistent use of steroids and other banned substances at their Annual CrossFit event.

 We welcome the addition of an independent testing body with lots of experience to this popular athletic competition.
 The athletes and sponsors likely do too!
 It’s also worth nothing that testing of the top athletes can happen at any time throughout the year, not just during major competitions.